 We all know that cats are pretty much always in charge of the household and they have certain expectations and standards that they expect from their owners.
 For weeks you’re running around the house trying to shower your little furball with love when, frankly, you’re just uncertain of how to respond to their independent nature or provide them with a healthy lifestyle.
+These are the common mistakes to avoid when owning a cat.

 While you might have read tons of advice for first-time cat owners, it’s never quite the same when you’re faced with an adorable four-legged baby of your own.
 So, if you are really unsure of where to start then it is always a good idea to consult with a professional before owning a cat.
 Be it health questions, attention advice or diet tips; it’s essential to make sure you’re confident when owning a cat.